April marks the start of Stress Awareness Month!

 Millions of us around the UK are experiencing high levels of stress and it is damaging our health.
 Stress is one of the great public health challenges of our time, but it still isn’t being taken as seriously as physical health concerns.
 Stress is a significant factor in mental health problems including anxiety and depression.
 It is also linked to physical health problems like heart disease, problems with our immune system, insomnia and digestive problems.
 Individually we need to understand what is causing us personal stress and learn what steps we can take to reduce it for ourselves and those around us.

-What can you do for Stress Awareness Month?
+What else could you do for Stress Awareness Month?

 - Talk about Stress and it’s effects – lets work together to reduce the stigma that is associated with stress by talking about the topic openly and freely with friends, family and colleagues.